jlin03/MKS22X-FinalProject/README.md

 5/28/19 - Ben: Made final map for testing purposes, nicely laid out with no visible grid; began testing car physics on grass & road with Jerry;
 Jerry: removed centripetal acceleration as it technically isn't a real force; further tuned car angles when turning; implemented engineOutput which smoothly adds force to the car; added acceleration limits to car

+5/29/19 - Ben: started work on interfacing information between car and map, made preparations for further testing and improved the flow/structure of the map class; worked with Jerry to design general structure of level editor
-5/28/19 - Jerry: did some more momentum and angle tuning for the car; drew all the tile pixel art pieces and imported them into the sketch; added code for all the tile images and material/friction values; made updating the map more efficient by only updating tiles that need to be updated; fixed map and tile classes' coordinate systems to work for more generalized functions; started working on menu and editor classes that will allow the user to create a level
+Jerry: did some more momentum and angle tuning for the car; drew all the tile pixel art pieces and imported them into the sketch; added code for all the tile images and material/friction values; made updating the map more efficient by only updating tiles that need to be updated; fixed map and tile classes' coordinate systems to work for more generalized functions; started working on menu and editor classes that will allow the user to create a level

+5/30/19 - Jerry:
+Ben: Tested initial structure of editor, made changes to better integrate Tile and Map with the new modular editor class instead of hard coded map information